 Working Together for Healthy Gums and a Healthy Heart

-Gum disease and cardiovascular disease are both major public health issues that impact a large number of Americans every day.
-While these two diseases impact separate areas of the body, research indi cates that periodontal disease and cardiovascular disease are connected; having one disease may actually increase your risk of developing the other.
+Gum disease and cardiovascular disease are both major public health issues which impact a large number of people every day.
+While these two diseases impact separate areas of the body, research indicates that periodontal disease and cardiovascular disease are very connected, having one disease may actually increase your risk of developing the other.

 The Perio-Cardio Connection

-In July 2009, a consensus paper was published in both the Journal of Periodontology and The American Journal of Cardiology.
-The paper was jointly developed by periodontists and cardiologists.
-Periodontists are dentists with advanced training in the treatment and prevention of periodontal disease, and cardiologists are doctors who specialize in treating diseases of the heart.
-The paper summarizes the evidence that links periodontal disease and cardiovascular disease, and provides clinical recommendations for periodontists and cardiologists to use in managing their patients living with, or at risk for, either disease.
+As far back as July 2009, a consensus paper was published in both the Journal of Periodontology and The American Journal of Cardiology.
+The paper was jointly developed by Periodontists and Cardiologists which confirmed the connection.
+Periodontists are Dentists with additional education and training in the treatment and prevention of periodontal disease and cardiologists specialize in treating diseases of

 What does this Mean for You?

-You might be surprised when your periodontist now asks even more questions about your medical history, especially questions about your family history of heart disease and any behaviors that may affect your heart health such as smoking.
-Your cardiologist may start to ask you about your dental history and might even look in your mouth to evaluate your teeth and gums!
-These new recommendations are intended to help periodontists and cardiologists better manage your risk factors for future disease progression, and ensure your wellbeing.
-Hopefully by working together with your periodontist to ensure healthy teeth and gums, you will also ensure a healthy heart throughout your entire life.
+You might be surprised when your periodontist now asks even more questions about your medical history, especially questions about your family history of heart disease and any behaviours which may affect your heart health.
+Your cardiologist may start to ask you about your dental history and might examine your mouth to evaluate your teeth and gums.
+These new recommendations are intended to help Periodontists and Cardiologists better manage your risk factors for future disease progression, and ensure your wellbeing.
+Hopefully by working together with your Periodontist to ensure healthy teeth and gums, you will also ensure a healthy heart throughout your entire life.

 Brush to Prevent Heart Disease?

-Since several studies have suggested a link between per iodontal disease and cardiovascular disease, it is more important than ever to take care of your teeth and gums!
+Since several studies have suggested a link between Periodontal disease and Cardiovascular disease, it is more important than ever to take care of your teeth and gums.
 Brush your teeth twice each day, as well as floss once each day.
+Having a dental hygiene appointment, at least once every six months will help remove dental plaque, which is central to managing periodontal disease.
+Our Dental hygienists are part of the dental team here in the Beacon Dental Clinic and they communicate with all Dental team, regarding each patient’s oral health.
+Prevention and individualisedmanagement is central to good oral health.
 It is also important to see your dental professional for routine check-ups.
-To learn more about gum disease, visit perio.org.
+To learn more about gum disease, visit perio.org